momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L1 - The Argent Spire.md

 ---

-### **🔻 The First Delvers and the Vanishing**
+## **The First Delvers and the Vanishing**

-**When the first mage-scholars of Halvask ventured into the Spire, they expected knowledge, relics, secrets of the ancients.**
+When the first mage-scholars of Halvask ventured into the Spire, they expected knowledge, relics, secrets of the ancients.

-**What they found instead was themselves.**
+What they found instead was themselves.

-**The first expedition, led by Archmagister Solvaris the Wise, consisted of twenty of Halvask’s finest minds.
-They stepped through the doors with confidence, expecting to map its halls, to return with wisdom that would change the world.**
+The first expedition, led by Archmagister Solvaris the Wise, consisted of twenty of Halvask’s finest minds.
+They stepped through the doors with confidence, expecting to map its halls, to return with wisdom that would change the world.

-**None of them returned.**
+None of them returned.

-**For months, the Spire stood silent, its entrance unchanged, its silver walls gleaming in the torchlight.
-Then, on the final night of the year’s Reckoning, a single figure emerged—a woman, her robes tattered, her eyes burned silver, her voice a whisper of a thousand echoes.**
+For months, the Spire stood silent, its entrance unchanged, its silver walls gleaming in the torchlight.
+Then, on the final night of the year’s Reckoning, a single figure emerged—a woman, her robes tattered, her eyes burned silver, her voice a whisper of a thousand echoes.

-**It was Solvaris.**
+It was Solvaris.

-**Or at least, something wearing her name.**
+Or at least, something wearing her name.

-**She spoke in riddles, in statements that had no meaning, or perhaps had too much meaning.
+She spoke in riddles, in statements that had no meaning, or perhaps had too much meaning.
 She wrote equations that could not exist, spells that could not function, names that had never been spoken.
-When asked what she had seen, she only smiled.**
+When asked what she had seen, she only smiled.

-**Then she stepped back into the Spire.**
+Then she stepped back into the Spire.

-**And the doors sealed behind her.**
+And the doors sealed behind her.

 ---

-### **⚖️ The Attempts to Conquer the Spire**
+## **The Attempts to Conquer the Spire**

 For the next century, Halvask’s greatest scholars, kings, and heroes attempted to understand the Spire.